Kitty Hawk Real Estate

 Kitty Hawk has many subdivisions with just about every type of property available on the Outer Banks.
 There is Kitty Hawk Beach subdivision which encompasses much of the land east of US 158.
 Most lots here are fifty feet wide and can accommodate at least a modest beach home.
 Some of the deeper lots can accommodate five or six bedroom homes with pools.
 Just to the west of the bypass is Seascape Golf Course.
 Many homes in the Seascape Subdivision have both golf course views and ocean views.
 Over the dune that runs the length of the town is old Kitty Hawk as well as many subdivisions in the Kitty Hawk Maritime Forest.
 On the sound in Kitty Hawk is Kitty Hawk Landing.
 This subdivision has many canals and sound front lots.
 Sunsets from these sound front lots are over the Albemarle Sound for a large portion of the year.

 Kitty Hawk Trails and Maritime Forest

 People typically don’t realize how much land there is west of US 158 in Kitty Hawk.
 There are literally thousands of acres of marsh lands and maritime forest in Kitty Hawk.
 Much of this land is protected as coastal wetlands or is owned by the state or a conservation group.
 There are also miles of trails throughout this maritime forest.
 You can find most of these trails on the state’s coastal reserve web page.
 However there are still acres and acres that still can be developed and will be over time.
+The town also has a few public recreational areas on the sound side.
+Sandy Run Park is one fo local’s favorites.
 The majority of Kitty Hawk residents call the sound side home.
 Permanent residents enjoy the shade trees and the protection from cold winter winds in this area.